 This easy 1/3 mile hiking trail is more about the experience than it is about the exercise.
-The short path will take you over a small tributary of Dukes Creek and an expansive, beautiful pasture.
-The trail also features a Florida Torreya planting - and extremely endangered tree in North America.
-The trail will appeal to the romantic in you as there are several adult swings where you can enjoy the scenery and each other's company before sitting down to a quiet picnic for two on one of the trail's picnic tables.
+The short trail will take you over a small tributary of Dukes Creek and features a Florida Torreya planting - an extremely endangered tree in North America.
+Also, there is an expansive, beautiful pasture where you can spread a blanket and gaze into the blue sky above.
+This path will appeal to the romantic in you.
+There are several adult swings to enjoy the scenery and each other's company before your quiet picnic for two on one of the close-by picnic tables.

 Laurel Ridge Trail

-This path is located adjacent to the visitor center and is of more moderate difficulty.
-You can request a free interpretive brochure from the visitor center prior to embarking on your hike so that you can learn about the various points of interest along the 1.6-mile loop trail.
+This path is located adjacent to the visitor center and is of moderate difficulty.
+You can request a free interpretive brochure from the visitor center before embarking on your hike so that you can learn about the various points of interest along the 1.6-mile loop trail.

 Cathy Ellis Trail

 If you would like to check out a waterfall while hiking, be sure to head down the Cathy Ellis path.
-This is a memorial trail that is of moderate difficulty.
-The path will lead you to a gorgeous waterfall on what is referred to as the "Alabama Branch".
-You will cross a short wooden bridge that passes over a historic section of water that is related to the gold mining history of the Helen area.
+This is a memorial trail that is moderately difficult.
+You'll be led to a gorgeous waterfall on what is referred to as the "Alabama Branch."
+There is a short wooden bridge you cross that passes over a historic section of water related to the gold mining history of the Helen area.

 Westland Loop Trail